tvboelens/Kafka-Lite/design.md

 	- Calls `write()/append()` from the active segment
 	- Monitors which segment is active
 	- Monitors if the active segment is full, closes it and rotates
+		- When rotating or recovering need to block all threads from reading and writing
+		- One idea to do this is by having an atomic bool `canReadWrite` and if false, all threads have to wait.
+		- At the same time we would need an atomic counter of reading threads.
+		- So `rotate` would set `canReadWrite` to false and then wait for counter of reading threads to equal zero
+		- This would entail that before every `fetch` call we wait for `canReadWrite` to be true, then right before the call increase the counter and after returning we decrease it again.
+		- The write thread is irrelevant, since this threads calls `rotate` after writing and checking if segment has reached maximum size.
+		- What does rotation entail?
+			- Index
+				- Clear the memory cache
+				- `mmap` the index file and save the base offset.
+			- Log File
+				- Close the file.
+				- Move the segment to the vector holding the sealed segments
+				- On new construction open the file as read-only
 	- deletion of old segments?
 	- crash recovery
 	- metadata